whiskyechobravo/kerko/README.md

 This section only applies if you intend to integrate Kerko into your own application.
-If you are more interested into the standalone KerkoApp application, please refer to its [installation instructions](KerkoApp).
+If you are more interested into the standalone KerkoApp application, please refer to its [installation instructions][KerkoApp].

 We'll assume that you have some familiarity with Flask and suggest steps for building a minimal app, let's call it `hello_kerko.py`, to get you started.